CERTprogramming/SpecLens-PML/README.md

 the more annotated code is added to `data/raw/`, the more informative the system becomes.

-The focus of the project is on **architecture, reproducibility, and lifecycle management**, not on achieving state-of-the-art model performance.
+The focus of the project is on **architecture, reproducibility and lifecycle management**, not on achieving state-of-the-art model performance.